andrew/ultimate-awesome/README.md

 - [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-ocaml](https://github.com/brandonhimpfen/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-open-data](https://github.com/brandonhimpfen/awesome-open-data) - A curated list of high-quality open data resources, tools, platforms, and projects across domains.
+- [awesome-open-governance](https://github.com/brandonhimpfen/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
+- [awesome-political-science](https://github.com/brandonhimpfen/awesome-political-science) - A curated list of high-quality resources, tools, datasets, and educational content related to political science.
 - [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
-- [awesome-typescript](https://github.com/brandonhimpfen/awesome-typescript) - A curated list of tools, libraries, frameworks, and resources for TypeScript.
+- [awesome-sustainability](https://github.com/brandonhimpfen/awesome-sustainability) - A curated list of tools, projects, frameworks, communities, and resources for building a more sustainable world.
 - [awesome-uav-autonomy](https://github.com/brandonhimpfen/awesome-uav-autonomy) - A curated list of frameworks, algorithms, research, simulators, datasets, flight controllers, onboard software, path-planning tools, and autonomy stacks for UAV autonomy.
 - [awesome-web3-development](https://github.com/brandonhimpfen/awesome-web3-development) - A curated list of awesome resources, tools, frameworks, libraries, and educational content for Web3 Development.
 Web3 represents the next evolution of the internet, characterized by decentralized applications (dApps), smart contracts, and blockchain technology.
 - [awesome-web-design](https://github.com/brandonhimpfen/awesome-web-design) - A curated list of awesome resources, tools, books, and inspiration for web designers.